Asfah/c--programming/README.md

 # c--programming
 c++ programming

-This repository will include example of the C++ programming language from Basic to Advanced
+This repository will include examples of the C++ programming language from Basic to Advanced